Birth, marriage and death records are held by Vital Statistics and by Nova Scotia Archives, depending on when the event occurred.

 Civil birth registrations were recorded in Nova Scotia between 1864 and 1876.
-These records are held by Nova Scotia Archives and Records Management.
+These records are held by Nova Scotia Archives.
 From 1876 to 1908 some delayed registrations of birth were filed, however, records do not exist for all individuals.

 Province wide recording began again on January 1, 1909 and continues to the present day.
 Birth records are retained by Vital Statistics for a period of 100 years.

 Marriages have been recorded in Nova Scotia since 1864.
-Records of marriage bonds dating back to the mid 1700s are available through the Nova Scotia Archives and Records Management.
+Records of marriage bonds dating back to the mid 1700s are available through the Nova Scotia Archives.

-Marriage records between the years indicated below for each county to 1939 are also held by the Nova Scotia Archives and Records Management.
+Marriage records between the years indicated below for each county to 1939 are also held by the Nova Scotia Archives.